endoflife-date/endoflife.date/products/drupal.md

 > [Drupal](https://www.drupal.org/) is a free and open-source content management framework written in PHP and distributed under the GNU General Public License.

 Releases are fully supported for 2 minor versions from initial stable release.
 During this period, bugs and security issues that have been reported are fixed and are released during the [release windows on the first and third Wednesdays of each month](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#windows) (US time).
 The final minor release in major release cycle is a long-term support (LTS) release and has extended security coverage.

+**Drupal 10.0** will receive security coverage until December 13, 2023 when Drupal 10.2.0 is [released](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#next).

+**Drupal 9.5** is the final minor release of the 9.x series.
+It will be supported until November 2023.

 **Drupal 9.4** will receive security coverage until June 21, 2023 when Drupal 10.1.0 is [released](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#next).